 Badshahi mosque Lahore also known as ‘the Royal Mosque’, is a Mughal-era Masjid in Lahore, the capital of the Pakistani province of Punjab, Pakistan.
-The mosque is located west of Lahore Fort on the outskirts of Walled City, and is widely regarded as one of Lahore’s most iconic landmarks. badshahi mosque lahore
+The mosque is located west of Lahore Fort on the outskirts of Walled City and is widely regarded as one of Lahore’s most iconic landmarks.

 Who Built Badshahi Mosque

 The Badshahi Mosque Lahore was built by the Mughal emperor Aurangzeb between 1671 and 1673 and was the largest mosque in the world from 1673 to 1986.
-It remains the largest mosque in the Mughal period, and is the third largest mosque in Pakistan.
-After the fall of the Mughal Empire, the mosque was used as a fortress by the British Empire, and it is now one of the most beautiful places in Pakistan. badshahi mosque lahore
+It remains the largest mosque in the Mughal period and is the third largest mosque in Pakistan.
+After the fall of the Mughal Empire, the mosque was used as a fortress by the British Empire, and it is now one of the most beautiful places in Pakistan.

 Badshahi Masjid Lahore Location

-The mosque is located near the walled city of Lahore, Pakistan.
-The entrance to the mosque is located east of Hazuri Bagh, and is facing the famous Alamgiri Gate of Lahore Fort, east of Hazuri Bagh.
-Badshahi Mosque Lahore is also located near the Roshnai Gate, one of the first thirteen gates in Lahore, located on the southern side of Hazuri Bagh. badshahi mosque lahore
+The mosque is located in the walled city of Lahore, Pakistan.
+The entrance to the mosque is located east of Hazuri Bagh and faces the famous Alamgiri Gate of Lahore Fort, east of Hazuri Bagh.
+Badshahi Mosque Lahore is also located near the Roshnai Gate, one of the first thirteen gates in Lahore, located on the southern side of Hazuri Bagh.

-Near the entrance to the mosque is the Tomb of Allama Muhammad Iqbal, a highly regarded poet in Pakistan as the founder of the Pakistan Movement that led to the formation of Pakistan as a Muslim country of British India And located near the entrance to the mosque. badshahi mosque lahore
+Near the entrance to the mosque is the Tomb of Allama Muhammad Iqbal, a highly regarded poet in Pakistan as the founder of the Pakistan Movement that led to the formation of Pakistan as a Muslim country of British India located near the entrance to the mosque.

-Badshahi Masque Lahore (1084 AH / 1673-74 AD) is one of the most impressive offerings of the Aurangzeb period.
-In appearance it resembles the Jamia mosque of Shah Jahanabad and Fatehpur Sikri in terms of basic design ideas and the use of materials.
+Badshahi Mosque Lahore (1084 AH / 1673-74 AD) is one of the most impressive offerings of the Aurangzeb period.
+In appearance, it resembles the Jamia mosque of Shah Jahanabad and Fatehpur Sikri in terms of basic design ideas and the use of materials.
 The main two-story entrance faces east and the entrance approaches 22 steps forming a three-dimensional pyramid.

-The central pishtaq and open ports on both sides have a pair of arched niches placed directly on top of each other.
+The central Pishtaq and open ports on both sides have a pair of arched niches placed directly on top of each other.
 The entire brick-and-mortar building is lined with red sandstone lined with white marble.
 The façade is divided into rectangular panels carved with low freedom.
-A pair of square shafts is attached to the sides of the slightly protruding harbor and runs across the roof with white marble domelets. badshahi mosque lahore
+A pair of square shafts is attached to the sides of the slightly protruding harbor and runs across the roof with white marble domelets.

 The four existing minarets of Badshahi Mosque Lahore are cut off in a spacious design area occupied by square kiosks.
-The white marble tablet above the pishtaq has the following inscription (with the exception of Kalima Tayyaba): “The mosque of Abu Zafar Mohiuddin Muhammad Alamgir, King of Gazi, was completed under the direction of the humble house servant, Fidai Khan Koka, in 1084 AH. badshahi mosque lahore
+The white marble tablet above the Pishtaq has the following inscription (with the exception of Kalima Tayyaba): “The mosque of Abu Zafar Mohiuddin Muhammad Alamgir, King of Gazi, was completed under the direction of the humble house servant, Fidai Khan Koka, in 1084 AH.

 History of Badshahi Mosque Lahore